EtiennePerot/perot.me/src/posts/using-pgp-for-ssh-with-monkeysphere/using-pgp-for-ssh-with-monkeysphere.md

 The next step is to publish the key to a PGP keyserver.
 Again, Monkeysphere has a handy function for that:

 	:::console
-	root@cervo # monkeysphere publish-key
+	root@cervo # monkeysphere-host publish-key

 It will ask you if you are sure and will then send the key to a keyserver (the default is currently `pool.sks-keyservers.net`; this can be changed in the configuration files in `/etc/monkeysphere`).

 Now we need to import the key on Dave's machine (Demin).
+Tihs may fail if you execute it instantly afterwards; wait a little bit for the keyserver to synchronize their keys between each other.

 	:::console
 	dave@demin $ gpg --recv-keys 0A73F919251C7D6B579C214424F32D4FD9BA852B